 3. Go down, to the south pole

-But, be sure to exercise caution by using lubricant, says Wolfe.
+However, be sure to use lube to avoid any safety mishaps.
 “If the body is not lubricated, and the ice is right out of the freezer, it could get stuck,” says Wolfe.
-To make sure you don’t end up feeling like Flick from The Christmas Story when he gets his tongue stuck to a flagpole, apply lube to your partner’s genital region, and let the ice start to melt in your hand before applying it to the body.
+To make sure you don't end up feeling like Flick from The Christmas Story when he gets his tongue stuck to a flagpole, apply lube to your partner's genital region, and let the ice start to melt in your hand before applying it to the body.
 “The more liquid down there, the less likely it will be to get stuck,” they add.

 4. Lick (popsicle-style)